Skip to Content

 • Cinnamon and Nutmeg – Gives the muffins a light warming flavor.

-• Fresh Raspberries – Used to add raspberry flavor and pink color to the muffins
+• Fresh Raspberries – Used to add signature raspberry flavor to these banana raspberry muffins.

 How To Make Banana Raspberry Muffins

-1. Prepare for baking: Preheat the oven to 350°F, and line a muffin pan with paper liners or spray with cooking spray.
+1. Preheat the oven to 350°F, and line a muffin pan with paper liners or spray with cooking spray.
 Set aside.

 2. Cream the butter and sugar: In a large bowl, use an electric mixer to combine the butter and sugar until light and fluffy.